 You’re lower body may be really tired if you’d had a hard leg workout involving lunges and squats, focusing on all the lower body muscles.

 It is possible to run and do legs on the same day.
 However, if you’ve been lifting, you should run after and not before.
 Also, avoid running at a high intensity.

 Suppose you’ve been doing a strength session that involves fast concentric contractions, as well as slow eccentric contractions (think exercises such as squats, where you are shortening and lengthening your muscles).
 In that case, you should ideally wait around six hours before going for a run.
 Then, when you do run, you should still take it at a low to moderate intensity.

 Ideally, try and get a run in the day after you work the leg muscles with a serious leg day, and your body will thank you for it.

 What else is there to consider when running after leg day?

-Leg day, followed by run day, means that you are burning calories left right and centre.
-You’ll also be building up your endurance for your run and the more miles you get in your legs, the stronger runner you’ll be.
+Leg day, followed by run day, means that you burn calories left, right and centre.
+You’ll also be building up your endurance for your run, and the more miles you get in your legs, the stronger runner you’ll be.
 You’ll have conditioning, you’ll be stronger for it, and it won’t be as hard to get out for a run the next time around.